Innovative health program reduces depression, unhealthy weights in teens

 Melnyk said next steps should include implementation of COPE into health curricula across the country.
 Because a variety of professionals can learn the program, she hopes to see widespread use in schools, community centers and youth organizations to help teens lead healthier, happier lives and perform better academically.

-The article notes that overweight/obesity and mental health disorders are significant public health problems that threaten health outcomes and academic performance of U.S. teens.
-Approximately 17 percent of U.S. youth are obese and 15 percent are overweight, according to research cited by Melnyk.
+The article notes that overweight/obesity and mental health disorders are significant public health problems that threaten health outcomes and academic performance of United States teens.
+Approximately 17 percent of U.S. youth is obese and 15 percent is overweight, according to research cited by Melnyk.

 Additionally, 15 million U.S. youth have a mental-health problem that interferes with functioning at home or school, but fewer than 25 percent receive treatment, and even fewer receive CBT.